F-Factor (diet): Overview

 The F-Factor Diet incorporates four principles which include eating fiber-rich carbohydrates, dining out, social drinking, and working out less.
 It advocates using lean proteins with high-fiber carbohydrates.
 The plan focuses on curbing the feelings of hunger and deprivation commonly associated with dieting.
-The "F" stands for fiber, which is a non-digestible part of carbohydrates and helps people feel full.
+The "F" stands for fiber, a non-digestible part of carbohydrates.
 The diet does not require users to cut out fat, carbs, or alcohol.

 F-Factor also provides nutritional counseling services and has its own brand of food and recipes.